lengfeld/live555-unofficial-archive/README.md

     $ git switch --detach v2024.04.19-tree

 _Note_: The tags have the suffix `-tree`.
 The git tags point to commit objects without a history.
-The only contain the file contents of the tarballs. so `git log` does not work!
+They only contain the file contents of the tarballs.
+So `git log` does not work!